reMarkable/actions-k8shook/README.md

-To use this hook, you'll need to make a release available in your runner image somewhere and set the ENV variable `ACTIONS_RUNNER_CONTAINER_HOOKS_PATH` to point to hook.sh - It's meant to be a drop-in replacement for the original node implementation, with one exception: We use the `watch` API of the pods to get real-time updates on the pod status instead of polling, so the runner service account needs this permission in addition to the original ones.
+To use this hook, you'll need to make a release available in your runner image somewhere and set the ENV variable `ACTIONS_RUNNER_CONTAINER_HOOKS_PATH` to point to `hook.sh` - It's meant to be a drop-in replacement for the original node implementation, with one exception: We use the `watch` API of the pods to get real-time updates on the pod status instead of polling, so the runner service account needs this permission in addition to the original ones.

+## Supported ENV variables

+- `DEBUG_HOOK` - Output additional debug information to the logs.
+- `ENV_USE_KUBE_SCHEDULER` - Rely on affinity to tie the worker pod to the same node as the runner pod.
+By default, the hook set the nodeName field of the pod based on the runner pod's node.
+- `ACTIONS_RUNNER_CLAIM_NAME` - override the default claim name used to find the runner pod.
+By default it will be `[runner-pod]-work` which works out of the box for ARC.

 ## Limitations